darkrenaissance/darkfi/contrib/localnet/darkfid-single-node/README.md

 darkfid localnet
 ================

-This will start on darkfid node in single-node mode and a faucet node.
+This will start one darkfid node in single-node mode and a faucet node.